-SEND register
+5. SEND register

-A register will be maintained in all schools of any pupils with Special Educational Needs and Disabilities.
-An example of how this register may be maintained in a Matrix Academy Trust school is shown in Appendix 1.
+5.1 A register will be maintained in all schools of any pupils with Special Educational Needs and Disabilities.
+An example of how this register may be maintained in a Matrix Academy Trust school is shown in Appendix 2.

-Graduated response
+6. Graduated response

-Matrix Academy Trust schools will adopt a graduated response to meeting special educational needs according to their individual Local Offer.
-An example of this from one of the schools in the Trust is in Appendix 2.

-As part of the Graduated Response, pupils with an EHCP and pupils that require additional support will have regular reviews that may involve all interested parties.
+- 6.1 Matrix Academy Trust schools will adopt a graduated response to meeting special educational needs according to their individual Local Offer. - 6.2 As part of the Graduated Response, pupils with an EHCP and pupils that require additional support will have regular reviews that may involve all interested parties.
 This will be followed up with the completion of a review document' one example of which is in Appendix 3.
-This document will set specific measurable targets for pupils to achieve that will support their progress in all aspects of school life.

-These targets will be shared with staff along with the strategies that need to be employed for pupils to be supported to move towards successfully completing their targets.
+This document will set specific measurable targets for pupils to achieve that will support their progress in all aspects of school life. - 6.3 These targets will be shared with staff along with the strategies that need to be employed for pupils to be supported to move towards successfully completing their targets.

-School Request for an Education, Health and Care (EHC) Plan
+7. School Request for an Education, Health and Care (EHC) Plan

-For a few pupils, the help given by schools through the Local Offer may not be sufficient to enable the pupil to make adequate progress.
-It will then be necessary for the school, in consultation with the parents and any external agencies already involved, to consider whether to ask the Local Authority to initiate an Education, Health and Care assessment.
-Where a request for an assessment is made to the Local Authority, the pupil will have demonstrated significant cause for concern.
+- 7.1 For a few pupils, the help given by schools through the Local Offer may not be sufficient to enable the pupil to make adequate progress.
+It will then be necessary for the school, in consultation with the parents and any external agencies already involved, to consider whether to ask the Local Authority to initiate an Education, Health and Care assessment. - 7.2 Where a request for an assessment is made to the Local Authority, the pupil will have demonstrated significant cause for concern.
 The local authority must decide whether or not to proceed with an EHC needs assessment, and must inform the child's parent or the young person of their decision within a maximum of six weeks from receiving a request.
 (Code of Practice 9.17)

-Disability and Inclusion
+8. Disability and Inclusion

-According to the Disability and Inclusion legislation, the Disability Discrimination Act, and Working Together to Safeguard Children, the school will do its best to meet requests for reasonable adjustments for pupils with Special Educational Needs and Disabilities given the age and construction of the school.
+8.1 According to the Disability and Inclusion legislation, the Disability Discrimination Act, and Working Together to Safeguard Children, the school will do its best to meet requests for reasonable adjustments for pupils with Special Educational Needs and Disabilities given the age and construction of the school.

-Adjustments in Exams for candidates with disabilities and learning difficulties
+9. Adjustments in Exams for candidates with disabilities and learning difficulties

-It is the responsibility of the SENDCo to ensure that pupils with disabilities and learning difficulties have appropriate access arrangements for exams.

-This is determined using the JCQ document "Access Arrangements and Reasonable Adjustments" www.jcq.org.uk at to decide whether a pupil is eligible for special arrangements or reasonable adjustments in any qualifications that the publication lists including GCSE, BTEC and GCE qualifications.

-A pupil will be considered for access arrangements if they have a history of learning difficulties and if the arrangement has been their normal way of working in the school.
+- 9.1 It is the responsibility of the SENDCo to ensure that pupils with disabilities and learning difficulties have appropriate access arrangements for exams. - 9.2 This is determined using the JCQ document "Access Arrangements and Reasonable Adjustments" www.jcq.org.uk at to decide whether a pupil is eligible for special arrangements or reasonable adjustments in any qualifications that the publication lists including GCSE, BTEC and GCE qualifications. - 9.3 A pupil will be considered for access arrangements if they have a history of learning difficulties and if the arrangement has been their normal way of working in the school.